-Herpes simplex keratitis typically is a recurrence of primary herpes simplex eye infection that was typically a nonspecific, self-limiting conjunctivitis.
+Herpes simplex keratitis typically is a recurrence of primary herpes simplex eye infection that was usually a nonspecific, self-limiting conjunctivitis.

 Characteristic findings include a branching dendritic or serpentine corneal lesion (indicating dendritic keratitis), disc-shaped, localized corneal edema and haze plus anterior uveitis (indicating disciform keratitis), or stromal scarring (indicating stromal keratitis).

-Diagnosis is confirmed by finding a dendritic ulcer or by viral culture.
+Diagnosis is confirmed by finding a dendritic ulcer, by viral culture, or by NAAT swab.